hobbitalastair/backhand/README.md

 * `bh-require` - require a service to be started (returns once the service starts)
 * `bh-release` - release a prior require (returns once the service exits)

+## Service scripts

+Service scripts are stored in a per-service directory.
+These are expected to be executable files that do not fork and return once completed.

+* `pre` - run before a service starts
+* `run` - the actual service to run (forking services not supported)
+* `post` - run after the service stops